Digital Piano vs. Keyboard

 Digital pianos have been designed to be less expensive, easier to maintain, and much easier to transport.
 Some advanced musicians even use digital pianos for home-recording.

 Keyboards, on the other hand, were designed to produce a much wider range of sounds than traditional pianos.
 The range of available features on a keyboard make them more appropriate for intermediate to advanced musicians who are interested and capable of developing their own sound.
 It’s uncommon for such musicians to use a keyboard to create the same sounds that a traditional piano would make.

 Keyboards are usually lighter than digital pianos, and often do not have weighted keys.
-In short, keyboards are designed to be used by musicians and producers with more experience.
-Keyboards often have tones which number in the hundreds and sometimes thousands.
-The player will have access to a lot of technical options to allow them to fully customize their sound.
+Keyboards are designed to be used by musicians and producers with more experience.
+Keyboards often come with hundreds – if not thousands – of sounds.
+Keyboards offer the ability to customize your sound.

 Not All 88 Key Digital Pianos Are the Same